 The Miami Wine and Food Society: a getty that grew

-The Miami Branch of the International Wine and Food Society was inaugurated in 1962 under tutelage of wine and food author Charles H. Baker, Jr., Dr. Lewis C. Skinner, Jr., Stephen A. Lynch, Jr., and others.
-From the current website of the IWFS, the following neatly pens the origins:
+The Miami Branch of the International Wine and Food Society was inaugurated in 1962 under the tutelage of wine and food author Charles H. Baker, Jr., Dr. Lewis C. Skinner, Jr., and Stephen A. Lynch, Jr., among others.
+The current website of the IWFS neatly explains:

 The Miami Branch was founded by Dr. Louis C. Skinner Jr., a world traveler and respected authority on wine and food.
 In the summer of 1961, Lou and Society founder André Simon met in London.
 Upon leaving London, Lou traveled to Bordeaux and purchased four cases of red wine of that glorious vintage from 52 different Bordeaux chateaux [en primeur], which he received in 1963 and cellared in his home.
 This was reputed to be the best 1961 Bordeaux collection in the world.

 In October 1961, the Miami Branch Organizational Committee convened its first meeting at Café Louis in Lou Skinner’s Home.
 Lou declined to be the first Branch President, and the honor was bestowed upon Charles Baker.
 The inaugural dinner was held on March 28, 1962 at the Columbus Hotel, Miami, FL